 (And!
 While it makes for an awesome date activity, it would also be enjoyable with kids, or you could do it as a group of friends or colleagues and make it competitive — you get more points for solving clues more quickly!)

-If you like escape rooms (which is another great idea!) but also love a night in, try something like Hunt a Killer, where you’re sent a monthly box of hand-crafted clues (police records, newspaper clippings, letters, photos and more) based on a fictional murder in a fictional city.
+If you like escape rooms (which is another great idea!) but also love a night in, try something like this, where you’re sent a monthly box of hand-crafted clues (police records, newspaper clippings, letters, photos and more) based on a fictional murder in a fictional city.
 Due to our prowess at solving TV crime shows well before the end of each episode, Jared and I thought we’d fly through each box with ease, but these are surprisingly perplexing.
 However, when one of us figures out something particularly tricky … well, that’s a pretty attractive light to view your partner in, let me tell you.

 Play a game that encourages you to connect

 While I haven’t personally tried out Vertellis’ Relationship Edition game, I love the premise.
 It’s a game consisting of three rounds with questions where you can earn points by guessing your partner’s answer, fun and easy assignments, and additional questions designed to be broad enough for anyone to answer, but that give you ample opportunity to go more in depth by asking your partner to tell you more.
 You can play the full game, or, if you’re just looking for a way to spend a few minutes while dinner’s in the oven, you can pull a few cards and play a shortened version.
 Basically, the point is to have more deep conversations about your relationship and each other, with less small talk about work, weather, or things that don’t bring you closer as a couple.
 We could all use a little more of that, huh?

 What are some of your favorite, less traditional date night ideas?
 I find that any time we go somewhere new, that seems to strengthen our connection, whether that’s an adventure in a foreign country or just taking our paddleboards out in a different body of water. –Kristen